tingnanhu/cis5300/strong-baseline.md

 ## Expected Performance

-The BERT baseline typically achieves a **Mean AUC-ROC score around 0.98-0.99**, which represents state-of-the-art performance for this task.
+The DistilBERT baseline typically achieves a **Mean AUC-ROC score around 0.98-0.99**, which represents state-of-the-art performance for this task.
 This is because:

-1. **Pre-trained Representations**: BERT provides rich contextualized word embeddings learned from large-scale text data
+1. **Pre-trained Representations**: DistilBERT provides rich contextualized word embeddings learned from large-scale text data (distilled from BERT)
 2. **Fine-tuning**: The model is fine-tuned on the specific toxic comment classification task
 3. **Focal Loss**: Effectively handles the severe class imbalance in the dataset
 4. **Multi-label Architecture**: Properly models the multi-label nature of the task
+5. **Efficiency**: DistilBERT is faster and more memory-efficient than BERT while maintaining similar performance

 ## Hyperparameter Tuning

 When using `--tune`, the script searches over:

-- **Learning Rates**: [1e-5, 2e-5, 3e-5]
+- **Learning Rates**: [2e-5, 5e-5]
-- **Batch Sizes**: [8, 16, 32]
-- **Epochs**: [2, 3]
+- **Dropout Rates**: [0.1, 0.3]

-Total combinations: 3 × 3 × 2 = 18 configurations
+Total combinations: 2 × 2 = 4 configurations

+During tuning, the script uses fixed hyperparameters:
+- **Batch Size**: 32
+- **Epochs**: 5

 The script evaluates each configuration on the dev set and selects the one with the highest AUC-ROC score.
-This can take several hours depending on your hardware.
+The best learning rate and dropout rate are then used for the final model training.

 **Note**: Hyperparameter tuning requires a development set (`--dev-file`).